Emergency Lighting Risk Assessments to BS 5266-1:2016

 An electrical installation at a marina consists of the equipment which supplies the leisure craft or houseboat and the installation is subject to additional recommendations because of electrical safety issues and in order to provide for standardisation of power facilities.

-To comply with the requirements of BS 7671:2008, Guidance Note 3, these premises require complete electrical inspection, testing and certification on an Annual basis.
+To comply with the requirements of BS 7671:2022, Guidance Note 3, these premises require complete electrical inspection, testing and certification on an annual basis.

-ESI: Electrical can help you comply with inspection, testing and maintenance of your marina electrical equipment.
+ESI: Electrical can help you comply with the inspection, testing and maintenance of your marina electrical equipment.